 So if print space is the name of the game for you, but you still want a fair amount of print quality, the Elegoo Jupiter is the one for you!
 It’s big but also precise; something you don’t see every day!

 What is a Resin 3D Printer?

-What’s the Difference Between LCD, DPL, and SLA?
+What’s the Difference Between LCD, DLP, and SLA?

-All three have about the same accuracy and precision.
-LCD and DPL are a little faster, and SLA is a bit less expensive.
+- All three have the same accuracy and precision.
+LCD and DLP are a little faster, and SLA is a bit less expensive.

-How to Pick the Best Resin 3D Printer
+How to Pick the Best Resin 3D Printers

 Just like any other 3D printer, there’s a lot of specs associated with a resin printer.
 You might get confused with what really matters, so let’s discuss the most important features for you.

 Everyone’s needs are different when it comes to resin 3D printing, but this is a good list to get you started.